-Overstrength is a paradoxical state when a substance crystallizes and becomes
+Superstrength is a paradoxical state when a substance crystallizes and at the same time becomes

 UNI INNSBRUCK

-Although so far most of the work has beenfocused on helium, researchers have recently turned to quantum gases — in particular, those that have strong dipole interactions.
-“Recent experiments have shown that such gases have a fundamental similarity to superfluid helium,” says Lorian Chomaz, referring to the experimental advances in Innsbruck and Stuttgart over the past few years.
-"These features lay the foundation for achieving a state where several tens of thousands of gas particles spontaneously organize themselves into a self-determining crystal structure, while at the same time sharing the same macroscopic wave function - the distinguishing features of superhardness."
+Although most of the work so far has beenfocused on helium, researchers have recently turned to quantum gases—in particular, those that have strong dipole interactions.
+“Recent experiments have shown that such gases have a fundamental similarity to superfluid helium,” says Lorian Chomaz, referring to experimental advances in Innsbruck and Stuttgart over the past few years.
+“These features lay the groundwork for achieving a state where several tens of thousands of gas particles spontaneously organize into a self-defining crystalline structure while sharing the same macroscopic wave function—the hallmarks of superhardness.”

 Researchers in Innsbruck experimentally createdstates that demonstrate these characteristics of super-strength, tuning the force of interaction between particles in quantum gases of both erbium and dysprosium.
 “While in erbium the superhard state is only temporary, our realization of dysprosium demonstrates unprecedented stability,” says Francesca Ferlayno.
 "Overstretched behavior not only lasts a long time, but is also directly achieved by evaporative cooling, starting with a thermal sample."